 The Ergohacks Verdict

-World of Goo is an iconic classic.
+World of Goo is an iconic classic puzzle game.
 It has a highly distinctive style that you will probably love or hate.
 If it’s the latter, don’t stop playing at the first level.
 Dig into the puzzles a big deeper and the style will fade into the background because the puzzles really are great.
 If it’s the former, enjoy the synergy of excellent game play meets enticing design.
 Either way, it’s a game not to be missed.

 Buy it from Steam, Nintendo, Play Store, App Store +